Clarity of intention

 Through this process, you can evolve and fine-tune your intention…and by doing this over and over again, and evolving both your quality of listening and clarity of intention, you will improve and get closer and closer to your expressive potential, unleashing your creativity and imagination.

-Towards clarity of intention through objective feeling:
+Clarity of intention through objective feeling:

 Noticing how you feel as you move and play, and then asking ‘how do I want to feel?’ and ‘how do I want to move?’, the body often has great wisdom to inform a better way to feel and move.
 To develop a clear intention of how you want to move, and what you are going to feel is expressively liberating.